mswarasi/General-MultiplexBayes/README.md

 # Gen-MultiplexBayes

 This repository contains R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
-An R function "multDiseaseBayes" is provided for the posterior sampling algorithm (Bayes) and the EM algorithm (MAP) in Warasi et al. (2022+) using multivariate group testing data using ANY pooling protocols with K=2 diseases and L=1 multiplex assay.
+An R function "multDiseaseBayes" is provided that can be used to implement the posterior sampling algorithm (Bayes) and the EM algorithm (MAP) in Warasi et al. (2022+) using multivariate group testing data with K=2 diseases and L=1 multiplex assay.
 The function can provide posterior samples (Bayes) for the coinfection probabilities in p=(p00,p10,p01,p11) and the assay accuracy probabilities (sensitivity and specificity).
-The function can also provide the maximum a posteriori probability (MAP) estimates for the parameters.
+The function can also provide the maximum a posteriori probability (MAP) estimates.

 Files uploaded: